mchmarny/debug-tools/README.md

 ## usage

-To run this image in your cluster on a specific node and tolerations:
+To run this image in your cluster and shell onto a specific node (adjust or replace node name and tolerations as needed):

 ```shell
 kubectl run -it --rm debug \